1. What is the purpose of this consensus statement?

 If we stress U=U as the most important reason to change the law, lawmakers could respond by making treatment compliance or health status a factor in deciding guilt or innocence.

-Here is an example of what this could look like in a modernized law that targets intentional disease exposure or transmission:
+Here is an example of what this could look like in a reformed law that targets intentional disease exposure or transmission:

 A defendant who was in care, compliant with a treatment regimen, and had an undetectable viral load is not guilty of intentional transmission of HIV.

-Policy makers need to also know that, in a single sex act, HIV transmission risk is usually very low even without ART; and that when transmission happens, the person who is infected has a serious but manageable disease, not a “death sentence.”
+Policy makers need to also know that, in a single sex act, HIV transmission risk is usually very low even without Antiretroviral Therapy (ART); and that when transmission happens, the person who is infected has a serious but manageable disease, not a “death sentence.”

 3. What are “legal principles,” anyway, and why are they so important?